webclinic017/gotolong/README.md

  # TBD Data (To Be Done)

-To know units/companies to buy/sale ranked by company score / price score in this quarter (with 6 month delay : 2 Quarter delay)
+To know companies (units) to buy/sale ranked by company score (price score).

 Execute following